Research & Teaching

 - An annual call for projects (up to CHF 30’000) prioritizing strategic topics that are announced at the launch of each call.

 The theme for the annual call 2021-2022 is “Engaging Science and Society for More Resilience”.
-Against the backdrop of successive global crises and the race to overcome them, special attention will be given to projects that foster the dialogue between science and society and/or politics.
+Against the backdrop of successive global crises and the race to overcome them, special attention is given to projects that foster the dialogue between science and society and/or politics.
+For a summary of the projects, see our article here.

 All calls for proposals are open to all disciplines and subjects.